Healthy Lakes & Rivers Grants

 8. Healthy Lakes & Rivers Team members

 Keep in mind that Healthy Lakes & Rivers projects are intended to be relatively simple and low-cost so extensive design work is neither necessary nor expected for grant application purposes.

 Apply for funding.

 Use your shoreland property owner list and site visit work to complete the Healthy Lakes & Rivers Grant application.
 In the application list participating properties and the best practice(s) and cost(s) for the given properties.
 You should also describe the lake(s) and/or rivers(s), partners, and how the project fits into other planning efforts.
-Healthy Lakes & Rivers applications are due November 1st each year, and funding is determined by March.
+All Healthy Lakes & Rivers applications are due November 1 each year, and funding is determined by March.
+First-time applicants are required to complete a pre-application due September 2.
 The grant program is competitive and successful applicants give considerable thought to their project before applying.
 Work with your regional DNR Lake Biologist and Environmental Grants Specialist to create a strong application.

 2. Authorizing resolution